The BRIDGE Rules

 As a BRIDGE facilitator and implementer, it’s important to know and abide by the BRIDGE rules as set out by the BRIDGE partners in 2014.

 - All BRIDGE activities must be approved by the BRIDGE Partners.
-Approval is obtained through the BRIDGE Office.
-Therefore BRIDGE implementers must advise the BRIDGE Office as soon as they can legitimately do so, of forthcoming BRIDGE activities.
+Approval is obtained through the BRIDGE Secretariat.
+Therefore BRIDGE implementers must advise the BRIDGE Secretariat as soon as they can legitimately do so, of forthcoming BRIDGE activities.

 - BRIDGE workshops must be conducted by accredited facilitators.
 The BRIDGE facilitation process has been designed to ensure that facilitators have an adequate understanding of the BRIDGE content and methodologies.
 This is to ensure quality of outcomes and consistency of approach in the delivery of BRIDGE training.